-- 61. Open BioPharma Finder and select the Protein Sequence Manager. - 62.
-Select "New" to create a new protein sequence. - 63.
-Provide a name and description for the sequence and select the experiment category it will be used for. - 64.
-The sequence can be manually copied and pasted into the "Manual Input Protein Sequence" section, or it can be imported from a FASTA file by selecting "Import Protein Sequence". - 65.
-Set any variable modifications that may be present. - 66.
-Save the protein sequence to the sequence manager. - 67.
-Under the Home tab, select "Intact Protein Analysis". - 68.
-Provide an experiment name, and load one or more Thermo raw data files.
-If multiple files are loaded, check "batch processing" as the result format. - 69.
-Select the protein sequence(s) that should be considered for identification under the protein sequence menu. - 70.
-Under processing method, select the "Default Native" method and select "Edit Method".

-- 71. Under chromatogram parameters, set the time, scan range, m/z range, and chromatogram type to be used for the deconvolution. - 72.
-If a P6 column was used for OBE (no separation between proteins), select "Average Over Selected Retention Time" under the Source Spectra Method window, and input the start and end time of the elution peak.
-If a different column was used that does result in separation between different proteins, the "Sliding Windows" option should be used. - 73.
-Unless all peaks are isotopically resolved, select the ReSpect algorithm. - 74.
-Set the output mass range to an appropriate range for your data. - 75.
-Check "Show Advanced Parameters" and ensure that the "Model Mass Range" and "Charge State Range" are wide enough to contain all species in the data. - 76.
-The Rel.
-Abundance Threshold and Quality Threshold can be used to clean up noisy data, but by default these are set to 0 and can be adjusted later. - 77.
-Select the "Identification" tab and set the sequence matching mass tolerance if you wish to match sequences to the deconvoluted results. - 78.
-Select the "Report" tab and select the parameters that you wish to be included in the report.
-For example, figures of the deconvoluted data can be automatically saved in the reports. - 79.
-Select the "Save Method" and name the modified method.
-Select the Finish button. - 80.
-Navigate back to the "Intact Protein Analysis" tab and with the newly saved method selected, select "Add to Queue" to start the data analysis.
-Reports will be generated automatically as the data is processed. - 81.
-Results can be viewed by selecting the "Load Results" tab.
-Each identified species can be viewed and evaluated for each raw file. - 82.
-The results can be saved by selecting "Save Result File As".
+- (C) BioPharma Finder Timing 10-90 min, depending on the number of data files and complexity of spectra - (i) Open BioPharma Finder and select the Protein Sequence Manager. - (ii) Select 'New' to create a new protein sequence. - (iii) Provide a name and description for the sequence and select the experiment category it will be used for. - (iv) Import the protein sequence by manually copying and pasting into the 'Manual Input Protein Sequence' section, or import from a FASTA file by selecting 'Import Protein Sequence'. - (v) Set any variable modifications that may be present. - (vi) Save the protein sequence to the sequence manager. - (vii) Under the Home tab, select 'Intact Protein Analysis'. - (viii) Provide an experiment name and load one or more Thermo raw data files.
+If multiple files are loaded, check 'batch processing' as the result format. - (ix) Select the protein sequence(s) that should be considered for identification under the protein sequence menu. - (x) Under processing method, select the 'Default Native' method and select 'Edit Method'. - (xi) Under chromatogram parameters, set the time, scan range, m/z range and chromatogram type to be used for the deconvolution. - (xii) If a P6 column was used for OBE (no separation between proteins), select 'Average Over Selected Retention Time' under the Source Spectra Method window, and input the start and end time of the elution peak.
+If a different column was used that does result in separation between different proteins, the 'Sliding Windows' option should be used. - (xiii) Unless all peaks are isotopically resolved, select the ReSpect algorithm. - (xiv) Set the output mass range to an appropriate range for your data. - (xv) Check 'Show Advanced Parameters' and ensure that the 'Model Mass Range' and 'Charge State Range' are wide enough to contain all species in the data. - (xvi) Change the Rel.
+Abundance Threshold and Quality Threshold to a non-zero number to help clean up noisy data. - (xvii) Select the 'Identification' tab and set the sequence matching mass tolerance if you wish to match sequences to the deconvoluted results. - (xviii) Select the 'Report' tab and select the parameters that you wish to be included in the report.
+For example, figures of the deconvoluted data can be automatically saved in the reports. - (xix) Select the 'Save Method' and name the modified method.
+Select the Finish button. - (xx) Navigate back to the 'Intact Protein Analysis' tab, and with the newly saved method selected, select 'Add to Queue' to start the data analysis.
+Reports will be generated automatically as the data are processed. - (xxi) Load results by selecting the 'Load Results' tab.
+Each identified species can be viewed and evaluated for each raw file.